Anuradis/SWAPI-GAME/README.md

 # Description

-App implemented in minimal way, entire work was limited to 3 days.
-I've mainly focused on structuring codebase in order to present code style and best practices if it would be real world project.
+The app is implemented in a minimal way, with the entire work limited to 3 days.
+The focus has been on structuring the codebase to present the code style and best practices, as if it were a real-world project.
-General concept was achieved but due to limited time I didn't implement all I wanted, therefore I will leave here my proposals/imporvements.
+The general concept has been achieved, but due to the limited time, not all desired features have been implemented.
+Therefore, I will leave here my proposals/improvements:
 - Add TypeScript
+The use of the Options API within components was intentional, as it still enables the creation of a common structure for small and lightweight components, while all reusable logic was moved to composables where the Composition API is in use.
+In my opinion, this is a great benefit of combining both approaches
-- Memo function to and state to keep stored values of function execution with already used params
+- Implement a Memo function to cache and store values of function executions with already used parameters
-- Add Better error handling, maybe additional random pick for resources that are not found
+- Improve error handling, and potentially add a random pick for resources that are not found
-- Define more unit and e2e tests (only crucial implemented)
+- Define more unit and e2e tests (only crucial ones have been implemented)
-- JSDocs more can be added (crucial functions commented)
+- Add more JSDoc comments to crucial functions
-- Styling of website is not bad as for time spent, but it's definetally not polished up
+- The styling of the website is not bad considering the time spent, but it could be further polished
 - Add debounce to inputs
-- Login/Register buttons disabled until details entered
+- Disable Login/Register buttons until the necessary details have been entered.

 ## Project Setup